 December Champion – The name given to a bloke in the USA winter who is training like he’s peaking for a race in June.
 See Training Ride Champion.

-Derailleur – The best invention on a bicycle ever.
-The gadgets on the bike that changes gears.
-The opposite of a Single Speed which has no derailleur.
+Derailleur – The best invention on a bicycle ever, although Single Speed riders will disagree.
+Derailleurs are the gadgets on the bike that change gears.

 DFL – Last place in a bike race.